 SNM therapy is an effective and durable treatment for UUI, UUF, UR and FI that has been widely used and reimbursed in Europe and the United States for the past two decades.
-Bulkamid is also an effective and durable treatment for SUI that has been widely used and reimbursed in Europe and other international markets.
-Bulkamid was approved by the FDA for use in the United States in early 2020.
+Bulkamid is also an effective and durable treatment for SUI.
+Bulkamid was approved by the FDA for use in the United States in early 2020 and is widely reimbursed in the United States and most international markets.